grafana/grafana/docs/sources/explore/query-management.md

 ### Query history Starred tab

-All starred query are displayed in the Starred tab.
+All starred queries are displayed in the **Starred** tab.
 This gives quick access to key or favorite queries without having to rewrite them.

 You also have the option to switch the data source and run a starred query.